 How much outside work will be required of me?

 Yoga Alliance® has set forth a specific amount of time that should be completed by students on their own outside the course.
 We have built this into our required assignments.
 These will be in the form of readings, class evaluations / observances, short essays, and various enjoyable short projects to be completed before the next weekend.
 Most students complete them in 8-10 hours depending on how detailed they want to be and how much time they want to put into the course.
 We encourage students to also take advantage of the free membership to our studio.
 This is the BEST way to get through the assignments.
 The assignments become second-nature and fun as long as you don’t leave them up until the last-minute and manage time wisely.
-The 300 hour program has optional outside assignments should the student want to acquire more hours but they are not a requirement.

 How much does this program cost?